-To describe the geometric features of MCCs, we started with a total of 25 shape descriptors, most of which were used in the literature for shape analysis of MCCs [35]-[37].
-We then applied a so-called sequential backward selection procedure [38] to reduce the set of salient features down to nine, which we describe below in detail.
-We point out that features 1, 4, and 5 were used in [35], [36], and features 8 and 9 were used in [37].
-Furthermore, we note that the above feature-selection process was performed using an observer-dataset obtained using simulated distributions of clustered microcalcifications [13], used in our early development of the learning-based similarity framework.
-As demonstrated in this paper, these features can also lead to good predictability in the observer SCs using clinical mammograms.
+To describe the geometric features of MCCs, we started with a pool of 20+ (Issam, give your specific number) shape descriptors, most of which were used in the literature for shape analysis of MMCs [xx-yy].
+We then applied a so-called sequential backward selection procedure [34] to reduce the set of salient features down to nine, which we describe below in detail.
+We point out that features xx-yy were used in [xx], features were used in [xx].
+(Issam, update the references above)

 - Cross sectional area (A): the area occupied by the cluster.
 It is computed in the following steps: 1) a binary image is first created in which the pixels corresponding to the centers of the MCs are set to 1 and all the rest of the pixels set to 0.
-2) a Delaunay triangulation is next applied to connect the centers of the MCs in this binary image; the average interdistance between neighboring MCs, denoted by p̄, is then computed based on this triangulation.
-3) a morphological closing operation with a circular structuring element having a radius of p̄ is then performed on the binary image to fill the gaps among the MCs.
-The area of the resulting region is then computed. - Compactness: a measure of roundness of the region occupied by the cluster.
+2) a Delaunay triangulation is next applied to connect the centers of the MCs in this binary image; the average inter-distance between neighboring MCs, denoted by ρ̄, is then computed based on this triangulation.
+3) a morphological closing operation with a circular structuring element having a radius of ρ̄ is then performed on the binary image to fill the gaps among the MCs.
+The area of the resulting region is then computed. - 2.
+Compactness: a measure of roundness of the region occupied by the cluster.
 It is computed as

-$$C_f = \frac{4\pi A_f}{P_f^2} \tag{19}$$
+$$C_f = \frac{4\pi A_f}{P_f^2},\tag{21}$$

-$A_f$ , $P_f$ are the area and perimeter of the solid region occupied by the cluster (i.e., holes are filled when necessary), respectively.
-Note that $A_f$ will differ from the cross sectional area A when the occupied region contains any holes.
+A_f, P_f are the area and perimeter of the solid region occupied by the cluster (i.e., holes are filled when necessary), respectively.
+Note that A_f will differ from the cross sectional area A when the occupied region contains any holes.

-- Eccentricity: the eccentricity of the smallest enclosing ellipse of the region, computed as the ratio of the distance between the foci and the length of the major axis of the ellipse. - 4) Density: the spatial density of the MCs in the cluster, computed as the number of MCs per unit area (A). - Scatteredness: represented by the mean and the standard deviation of the interdistances between neighboring MCs; the neighbors are determined based on the Delaunay triangulation of the MCs as described above. - 6) Solidity: computed as the ratio between cross sectional area A and the area of the convex hull formed by the MCs. - 7) Invariant moment $\phi_1$ : a regional descriptor that is invariant to translation, rotation, or scaling [39]. - Moment signature, as defined in [37]: a measure of boundary roughness, computed based on the distance deviation of a point on the boundary from the center of the region. - 9) Normalized Fourier descriptor, also as defined in [37]: a frequency-domain characterization of the smoothness of the boundary.
+- 3. Eccentricity: the eccentricity of the smallest enclosing ellipse of the region, computed as the ratio of the distance between the foci and the length of the major axis of the ellipse. - Density: the spatial density of the MCs in the cluster, computed as the number of MCs per unit area (A). - 5.
+Scatteredness: represented by the mean and the standard deviation of the inter-distances between neighboring MCs; the neighbors are determined based on the Delaunay triangulation of the MCs as described above. - 6.
+Solidity: computed as the ratio between cross sectional area A and the area of the convex hull formed by the MCs. - 7.
+Invariant moment φ_1 : a regional descriptor that is invariant to translation, rotation, or scaling [35]. - 8.
+Moment signature, as defined in [36]: a measure of boundary roughness, computed based on the distance deviation of a point on the boundary from the center of the region. - 9.
+Normalized Fourier descriptor, also as defined in [36]: a frequency-domain characterization of the smoothness of the boundary.

 These feature components (a total of 10, with 2 for scatteredness) were first computed for each MCC in the mammograms.
 All these feature components were then normalized to have the same dynamic range (0,1).
-Each MCC was then labeled with a feature vector $\mathbf{u}$ formed by these components.
+Each MCC was then labeled with a feature vector \mathbf{u} formed by these components.
 These feature vectors were paired with the observer similarity data to form the training and testing samples.

-In summary, we have the following data set:
+In summary, we have the following data set

-$$S = \{ (\mathbf{x}i, y_i), i = 1, 2, \dots, 465 \}$$ (20)
+$$S = \left\{ \left(\mathbf{x}{i}, y{i} \right), i = 1, 2, \cdots, 465 \right\},$$ (22)

-where $\mathbf{x}i$ denotes the computed feature vector for the i-th MCC pair, and $y_i$ is the observer SC of the pair.
+where \mathbf{x}i denotes the computed feature vector for the i-th MCC pair, and y_i is the observer SC of the pair.
 This set was used for the subsequent training and testing of the proposed framework.